Winds Howling

 Notes from Bob Dylan in Detroit

-#Bob-Dylan
+#Bob-Dylan #Music

 That was much better.
 Same set list, same gray hoodie with the hood up, but everything was better.
 The band was locked in.
 The crowd was quiet, except for the occasional whoop.
 The Masonic Temple is beautiful, and the sound was perfect.
 I heard everything that came out of Dylan’s mouth clearly, unlike the previous night’s performance in Saginaw.